-Landbird Photo Albums II
+Landbird Photo Albums

-Landbird Photo Album II Taxonomy
+Landbird Photo Album Taxonomy

 The Aves orders assigned to each landbirds photo album page follows that given Taxonomy in Flux Checklist.
 The simplified taxonomy family tree shows the oldest landbirds in time-ordered evolutionary history applicable to this album.

 Flightless and Landfowl Birds album contains one order from Palaeognathae; Casuariiformes (Cassowaries and Emus) and one from Galloanserae; Galliformes (Landfowl).
 These are not related orders, but I’ve lumped them together as I have a limited number of species images for display.
 Galliformes (landfowl) is sister to Anseriformes (Waterfowl) images feature in the Waterbird Photo Albums.

 Doves and Pigeons belong to the Columbiformes order, part of superorder Columbimorphae.

 Cuckoos and Allies feature in the third album and belong to Cuculiformes, superorder Otidimorphae.

 Hummingbirds and Relatives album groups together several orders that belong to the Strisores clade, which includes: Caprimulgiformes (Nightjars), Steatornithiformes* (Oilbird), Nyctibiiformes* (Potoos) and Apodiformes (Hummingbirds).
 The asterisk (*) indicates orders that the IOC Order of Birds show as members of the Caprimulgiformes (Nightjars) order in superorder Caprimulgimorphae.